opendocsg/slw-judgments-backfill/2002_SGHC_238/report.md

  ... the question is, whether there can be any invention of the Plaintiff in having taken that thing which was a fish for a bridge, and having applied it as a fish to a railway.
 Upon that I think that the law is well and rightly settled, for there would be no end to the interference with trade, and with the liberty of any mechanical contrivance being adapted, if every slight difference in the application of a wellknown thing were held to constitute a patent ...
 No sounder or more wholesome doctrine, I think, was ever established than ... that you cannot have a patent for a well-known mechanical contrivance merely when it is applied in a manner or to a purpose, which is not quite the same, but is analogous to the manner or the purpose in or to which it has been hitherto notoriously used.

-47     In _Merck & Co Inc v Pharmaforte Singapore Pte Ltd_ [2000] 3 SLR 717 the Court of Appeal approved the test for inventiveness found in the judgments of the English Court of Appeal and High Court in _Genentech Inc`s Patent_ [1989] RPC 147.
+47     In _Merck & Co Inc v Pharmaforte Singapore Pte Ltd_ <span class="citation">[2000] 3 SLR 717</span> the Court of Appeal approved the test for inventiveness found in the judgments of the English Court of Appeal and High Court in _Genentech Inc`s Patent_ [1989] RPC 147.
 Chao JA said at

 paragraphs 61-62: